Harcourt Ommundsen

-Arthur Norman Victor Harcourt Ommundsen (23 November 1878 – 30 September 1915) was a British sport shooter, born in Scandinavia but domiciled in Scotland from a young age, who competed in the 1908 Summer Olympics and 1912 Summer Olympics.
+Arthur Norman Victor Harcourt Ommundsen (23 November 1878 – 19 September 1915) was a British sport shooter who competed in the 1908 Summer Olympics and 1912 Summer Olympics.

-In the 1908 Olympics he won a silver medal in the team military rifle event.
-Four years later he won a silver medal in the team military rifle event and was seventh in the 600 metre free rifle event.
+In the 1908 Olympics, he won a silver medal in the team military rifle event.
+Four years later, he won a silver medal in the team military rifle event and was seventh in the 600 metre free rifle event.

 Ommundsen was killed in action during the First World War, serving as a lieutenant with the Honourable Artillery Company near Ypres.
 He was buried at Brandhoek Military Cemetery nearby.